LaunchCodeEducation/java-web-development/docs/_sources/chapters/control-flow-and-collections/arraylist.rst.txt

    import java.util.Collections;

+``Collections`` is itself a member of the collections framework but not all members of the framework are instances of this class.
 We include this method here because, should you be in the market for a sorting method, this is a helpful one to know.

 .. list-table:: toArray()